The New England Journal of Medicine March 18, 2021

 Endpoint

-Composite of death from cardiovascular causes, nonfatal myocardial infarction, or nonfatal stroke
+Composite of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke (3-point MACE)

-Key result: Semaglutide 2.4 mg significantly reduced the incidence of major adverse cardiovascular events in people with overweight or obesity without diabetes.
+Key result: Semaglutide 2.4 mg reduced the risk of major adverse cardiovascular events by 20% compared to placebo.

 Tailored to your role